SwifferConsumerAffairs Unaccredited Brand

 Bought 3 of these mops.
 Within 6 months all have broken where the metal pieces connect.
 Also it's unavoidable because you really have to use a lot of force to even get the things to clean.
 A more abrasive assortment of refill wipes would be very useful in this case.

-Swiffer Company Profile
+Swiffer Company Information

 - Company Name: